criistian14/posmarket/README.md

 # Resources you need, and what is included.
 Well, u will need depends on what are you want to do.

+## Changes
+Change db column fecha in ventas to timestamp